Teen Driver and Other Teen Passengers

 Teenagers under 18 in Sacramento must comply with the following rules while they are driving:

-- To transport passengers under 20 years of age, they must be accompanied at all times by a parent, guardian, or California-licensed driver over 25 years of age for the first twelve months (i.e. with a restricted license).
+- To transport passengers under 20 years of age, teen drivers must be accompanied at all times by a parent, guardian, or California-licensed driver over 25 years of age for the first twelve months.

-- Those with a provisional license must be accompanied by an adult when driving between 11 p.m. and 5 a.m.
+- Teenagers with a provisional license must be accompanied by an adult when driving between 11 p.m. and 5 a.m.

-- They cannot be employed as drivers of motor vehicles.
+- Teens cannot be employed as drivers of motor vehicles.

 Exceptions to the Rule